AppSecure-nrw/security-belts/blue/testing-for-bypassing-authentication-schema.md

 # Testing for Bypassing Authentication Schema

-A common mistake is to assume that authenticating a user only on the main page is sufficient and other locations don't require authentication, because every access occures via the main page.
+A common mistake is to assume that authenticating a user only on the main page is sufficient and other locations don't require authentication, because every access occurs via the main page.

 ## Activities